i-naeem/blurchat/README.md

 ## Roadmap

 - :heavy_check_mark: Add a README.
-- :black_large_square: Implement feature to allow users to disable the extension from the icon.
+- :heavy_check_mark: Implement feature to allow users to disable the extension from the icon.
 - :black_large_square: Allow users to choose which sections of the page to blur (e.g., chat window, sidebar).
 - :black_large_square: Let users control the intensity of the blur effect.
 - :black_large_square: Improve UI/UX with custom settings for blur preferences.